slac-lcls/networkfox/docs/source/graph_composition.rst

    # Prints "{'a_minus_ab': -8}".
    print(out)

-When using ``outputs`` to request only a subset of a graph's outputs, GraphKit executes only the ``operation`` nodes in the graph that are on a path from the inputs to the requested outputs.
+When using ``outputs`` to request only a subset of a graph's outputs, Networkfox executes only the ``operation`` nodes in the graph that are on a path from the inputs to the requested outputs.
 For example, the ``abspow1`` operation will not be executed here.

 Short-circuiting a graph computation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^